 You can read more about checkmate rules here.

 Now there is another case that occurs in which the player’s king is not in check but the player has no legal moves left to continue the game.
 This condition is known as a stalemate.

 Whenever this occurs, the game ends in a draw immediately.
 As you can see in the image the black king is not in check.
-But there are no squares left where the black can move can move the king.
+But there are no squares left where the black can move the king.

-Also the black pawns are also blocked.
+Also, the black pawns are also blocked.
 Since the pawns can’t move because there is an enemy piece in front of each one of them.

 King Rules In Chess

 ▪️Whenever the king is in threat then it is said to be in ‘check’.